tomlqc/about-quantum/source/about/story.rst

 .. rubric:: Why writing?

-I have invested a lot of time in learning, in parallel to a full-time job and to my family duties (ABaba*ba).
-I did this without the perspective of getting any kind of certificate, but I wanted to show that I took this project very seriously, and that I learned a lot, so I decided to write down these notes.
-Writing helps to **reflect what I have learnt**, and it is a way to conclude these self-studies.
+Writing helps to **reflect what I have learnt**, and it is an essential ingredient to me for making sure I have really understood the matter.
+It is also a way to conclude these self-studies.

 .. rubric:: What to write?